CIROH-UA/DEVCON_SNOW_ML/README.md

 * Natural Resources Conservation Service (NRCS) Snow Telemetry (SNOTEL) monitoring station SWE observations
 * Visible Infrared Imaging Radiometer Suite (VIIRS) fraction snow covered area (fSCA)

-Participants will be provided pre-processed model training dataframes of approximately 7,000 1-km grid locations to limit the amount of time spent on data processing tasks.
+The data folder contains pre-processed model training dataframes of approximately 7,000 1-km grid locations to limit the amount of time spent on data processing tasks.
-While a key and essential component of any ML objective, the focus of the eScience Hackweek is to optimize the ML algorithm component of the NSM.
+While a key and essential component of any ML objective, data pre-processing and feature engineering are not a focus of this workbook.

 ### Existing methods

 The current NSM uses the same 7-layer deep neural network for each of the 23 regions.
-While regionally-optimized Light Gradient Boosted Models (LGBM) and Extreme Gradiented Boosted (XGBoost) algorithms were part of the original model development phase, the standard 7-layer multilayered perceptron (MLP) neural network demonstrated high prediction skill than the tree-based models, notably during prolong snow-drought.
+While regionally-optimized Light Gradient Boosted Models (LGBM) and Extreme Gradient Boosted (XGBoost) algorithms were part of the original model development phase, the standard 7-layer multilayered perceptron (MLP) neural network demonstrated higher overall prediction skill and efficiency than the tree-based models, notably during prolong snow-drought.
-Existing model research and development explores and compares different algorithms, with the best performing algorithm transitioning to become optimized.
+Existing model research and development explores and compares different algorithms, with the best-performing algorithm transitioning to become optimized.

-### Proposed methods/tools

-A two-pronged approach would be ideal to improve model performance: 1) Feature Engineering and selection and 2) Algorithm optimization.
-With the focus of the Hack Week on algorithm optimization, this will be the focus.
-The project is open to explore any ML algorithm, whether simple or complex.
-Examples include RNNs, LSTMs, physcis-informed ML, etc.

 ### Tasks